BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 Outputs:

-- (commitment_with_proof, prover_blind), a tuple comprising from an
+- (commitment_with_proof, secret_prover_blind), a tuple comprising from
-                                         octet string and a random
+                                                an octet string and a
-                                         scalar in that order.
+                                                random scalar in that
+                                                order.

 Procedure: